nishant37/java_snippet/java_snippet/Readme.md

 subset_array_hash.java: This java file checks if the given array is the subset of another array using the hash function.

 subset_array_sorting_merging: This java file checks if the given array is the subset of another array using merging and sorting techniques.

+bubble_sort.java: This file demonstrates the bubble sort in java.

+checkPair.java: This file demonstrates that given an array and a sum.
+Find the pairs of the sum in array.
+Example:  int arr[] = {1,4,45,6,10,8};
+       int sum = 16;